Marquise Brown

-Marquise Brown (born June 4, 1997), is an American professional football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
+Marquise Brown (born June 4, 1997) is an American professional football wide receiver for the Philadelphia Eagles of the National Football League (NFL).
 Nicknamed "Hollywood", he played college football for the Oklahoma Sooners, receiving first-team All-American honors in 2018.
-He was selected in the first round of the 2019 NFL draft by the Baltimore Ravens, where he spent his first three seasons.
-In his next two seasons, Brown was a member of the Arizona Cardinals.
-Brown joined the Chiefs in 2024.
+Brown was selected in the first round of the 2019 NFL draft by the Baltimore Ravens, where he spent his first three seasons.
+He has also been a member of the Arizona Cardinals and Kansas City Chiefs for two seasons each.

 Early life

 Brown was born on June 4, 1997, in Hollywood, Florida.
 He played Pop Warner football in the same Florida league with Ravens quarterback Lamar Jackson, though the two were on different teams.
 Brown attended South Broward High School in Hollywood, where he also ran track.
 He transferred to Chaminade-Madonna College Preparatory School where in addition to playing football he also ran track, with his 100-meter time of 10.90 seconds and 21.94 seconds in the 200 meters at the Florida High Schools Athletic Association's 2A District 15 regional championship track meet.